AzizR05/Employee_Attrition_Prediction/README.md

 Dataset
 ----
-The datasets are taken from the following link: https://www.kaggle.com/vjchoudhary7/hr-analytics-case-study.
+The datasets were taken from the following link: https://www.kaggle.com/vjchoudhary7/hr-analytics-case-study.

-Only four datasets are used.
+Only four datasets were used.